Chicago Executive Airport: Facilities

 In 2007, Chicago Executive's management created a public viewing area east of the south end of Runway 16-34 along Palatine Frontage Road, with lighted parking, a picnic table, and bleacher seating.
 A bulletin board has a copy of the current FAA chart, posters for events and educational information.
 The area is open 24/7.

+SkyHarbour Development

+When Runway 6/24 is fully closed, construction will begin on a new Sky Harbour campus to provide hangars, fueling, ground power, maintenance, and more for ultra-high-net-worth tenants who want additional privacy during their travels.
+The Sky Harbour Group Corporation will call the facility a "Home Base Operator" as a play off the "Fixed Base Operator" name.

+The airport estimates a $550 million economic benefit and aims to house 20 key privately-owned aircraft.
+Facilities will include dedicated offices, eight hangars, and ground support equipment all spread over 130,000 feet at the airport.

 Aircraft

 For the year ending March 31, 2022 the airport had an average of 296 aircraft movements per day, or 108,203 per year: 80% general aviation, 20% air taxi and less than 1% military and commercial.
 For the same time frame, there were 259 aircraft based at this airport: 149 single-engine airplanes, 81 jet aircraft, 20 multi-engine airplanes, and 4 helicopters.

 The airport can handle executive jets in the 20-seat range, such as the Grumman Gulfstream and the Bombardier Challenger, and larger aircraft sometimes visit.
 Occasional military transport aircraft, such as the Lockheed C-130, use the airport when carrying service members to local facilities such as Great Lakes Naval Training Center or the North Chicago V.A.
 Hospital.